 Click Complete current sprint to complete a Sprint.
 Note that all stories have to be marked Done before you are able to complete a Sprint.

 You will receive this confirmation message, so make sure you are able to confirm completion!

 3.3 Import / Export

 Click Import / Export to import stories from or export stories to Excel:

-With Mendix, it is always possible to export data from your app project.
-If you select Export a single sprint to Excel, you can edit the sprint and then import it back to save the changes.
+In Mendix, you can export stories from your app project at any time.
+If you select Export a single sprint to Excel, you can select just the stories in one Sprint and export these to Excel to work on.

 If you select Updates stories from Excel, you can use an an Excel sheet from a previous export as a template for the import.
-The Developer Portal recognizes items by using the ID column.
-The imported content will appear as stories for your app project.
+The Developer Portal recognizes existing items by using the ID column.
+The imported content will become stories for your app project.

 3.4 Manage Labels

 Click Manage labels to open a page where you can list and manage your labels: